JBlohm/miropython-deye-inverter-mqtt-esp8266/README.md

 ## Installation
 1. Adapt mp_deye_config.py to your needs
-2. Copy all files to ESP8266 chip filesystem
+2. Copy all files except main.py to ESP8266 chip filesystem
-3. Adapt mp_deye_cli.py to your WLAN for testing single registers.
-Do some tests.
-(Use Thonny or similar for that)
-4. Adapt mp_deye_daemon.py to your WLAN
-5. Run mp_deye_daemon.py in Thonny.
-If that works, goto step 5.
+3. Run mp_deye_daemon.py or mp_deye_cli.py in Thonny.
+If that works, goto next step.
-6. rename mp_deye_daemon.py to main.py
+4. Copy the main.py file to the ESP8266 chip filesystem
-7. Reboot ESP8266
+5. Reboot ESP8266

 ## Configuration
 All configuration options are controlled through environment variables.
 WLAN is controlled directly within mp_deye_daemon.py and mp_deye_cli.py

-* `LOG_LEVEL` - application log level, can be any of `DEBUG`, `INFO`, `WARN`, `ERROR`
+* `LOG_LEVEL` - application log level, can be any of `DEBUG`, `INFO`, `WARN`, `ERROR`, `NOTSET`
 * `DEYE_DATA_READ_INTERVAL` - interval between subsequent data reads, in seconds, defaults to 60
 * `DEYE_METRIC_GROUPS` - a comma delimited set of:
     * `string` - set when connecting to a string inverter